searchivarius/AccurateLuceneBM25/README.md

 ```
 scripts/lucene_index.sh
 ```
-In addition to an input file (can be gzipped or bzipped2).
-You will have to specify the output directory to store a *Lucene* index, an output file to store TREC-style QREL files.
+In addition to an input file (which can be gzipped or bzipped2), you have to specify the output directory to store a *Lucene* index, an output file to store TREC-style QREL files.

 Testing
 -----------------------

 The low-level querying script is ``scripts/lucene_query.sh``.
-I have also implemented a wrapper ``scripts/run_eval_queries.sh`` does almost all the evaluation work (except extracting average retrieval time).
+I have also implemented a wrapper ``scripts/run_eval_queries.sh`` that does almost all the evaluation work (except extracting average retrieval time).
 The following is an example of invoking the evaluation script:
 ```
 scripts/run_eval_queries.sh ~/TextCollect/YahooAnswers/Comprehensive/FullOct2007.xml.bz2 exper/compr/ 1000 6 1
 ```
 We ask here to use the **first** 1000 questions.
 The search series is repeated 6 times.
 The value of the last argument tells the script to evaluate **effectiveness* as well as to compute p-values (again, you need R, Python, and C compiler for this).
 The average retrieval times is saved to a log.
-It can be extracted as follows:
+They can be extracted as follows:
 ```
 grep 'on average' exper/compr/standard/query.log
 ```